bipphilippe/openhab2-compendium/configuring_a_thing.md

 The properties panel presents the Label of the Thing.

-You can change the label according, for example, the naming convention that we presented in the introduction.
+You can change the label making it more informative.

+The change is saved as soon as you select the *Save* button at the top of the windows.

 ## Configuration parameters panel